-A joint federal and state program that helps with medical costs for some people with limited income and resources.
+A joint federal and state program that helps with medical costs for some people with limited income and (in some cases) resources.
 Medicaid programs vary from state to state, but most health care costs are covered if you qualify for both Medicare and Medicaid.